deboeckuitgeverij/dbook-security-php-client/README.md

 An OAuth2.0 access is also available.

 A basic configuration needs :
-* The CDSSO server environment : test / pre-production / production
+* The DeBoeck server environment : test / pre-production / production
 * A broker key
 * A broker secret